-Holiday season is almost here, and a good time to use the best turkey fryers for your festive feasts.
-But, before deep frying your Thanksgiving treats, it’s important to know how to use a turkey fryer safely.
+Holiday season is almost here, and a good time to use the best turkey fryers for your Thanksgiving treats.
+But, before you begin deep frying your festive treats, it’s important to know how to use a turkey fryer safely.

 How to use a turkey fryer safely